 A big thank you to Sprouts for sponsoring this post and their continued wonderful relationship and products!

-This chili has so much amazing flavor, it is just incredible.
+This chili has amazing flavor.
 Using pumpkin in this chili gives it some extra thickness and body, as well as creaminess.
 No need for nuts, oil or fat!
-I thought that chipotle peppers would be a really nice compliment to the pumpkin and would add an extra depth of flavor and smokiness different from just chili powder and cumin.
+The chipotle peppers are a nice smoky compliment and add an extra depth of flavor alongside the chili powder and cumin.

-I created this awesome recipe for you all to enjoy, as we are officially in fall.
-I also had the pleasure again to create something for the Sprouts brand.
+I had the pleasure again to create something for the Sprouts brand.
 This is my favorite grocery store to shop at, the staff is always incredibly friendly and I love all of the vegan options.
-I decided to create a warming bowl of this chili featuring their pumpkin and chili powder.
-When they asked for something fall-related, chili immediately came to mind.

-To make this chili, it couldn't be easier.
-You'll start off by chopping your veggies and cook them until soft.
+First, start by chopping your veggies and cook them until soft.

-This chili is so good.
+This Vegan Pumpkin Chipotle Chili is so good.
 Seriously.
 Every Christmas it is tradition at my house to hold the Christmas Eve party, and without fail, I always make my Mexican Chili.
 Nobody in my family is vegan, except my husband, daughter and I. Regardless of that fact, all the meat-eaters love and devour every bite of the Mexican chili.
 But now it's got some competition.

 You will likely have extra Lemon Cream Sauce too, so that could be used on tacos, burritos, enchiladas...really anything that a tangy sauce would compliment.
 Enjoy!